rohitlo/twitter-graph/README.md

 If you wish it to be installed to the system path instead, pass an empty variable `O=` on make targets.

+The additional libraries are automatically installed on a need basis when the targets in make are invoked.
+These targets also take the `O=` variable.
-For example, this will automatically install the required libraries to the user home
+For example, this will automatically install the required libraries to the user home before running the target `test`.

     make test

-This will automatically install the required libraries to the system path (if you have access).
+This will automatically install the required libraries to the system path (if you have access) before running the target `test`.

     make test O=

-Note that all commands that require a dependency to be installed takes the O= variable on make invocation.

 We also note that one may use the standard installation procedure too e.g.